2022 Portuguese legislative election: Aftermath and reactions

 The Socialist Party (PS) of incumbent prime minister António Costa won an unexpected absolute majority in the Assembly of the Republic, the second in the party's history.
 The PS received 41.5% of the vote and 118 seats, two above the minimum required for a majority.
 The PS won the most votes in all districts in mainland Portugal, only failing to win Madeira.
 Commentators considered the PS to have benefited from a transfer of the BE and the Unitary Democratic Coalition (CDU) voters to them.
 Costa said that his "absolute majority doesn't mean absolute power" and that he would still be open to forming a coalition, despite it no longer being a requirement to govern.
 He also promised reforms, saying: "The conditions have been created to carry out investments and reforms for Portugal to be more prosperous, fairer, more innovative."

 The Social Democratic Party (PSD) remained stable, underperforming opinion polls that had predicted a close race with the PS.
-The PSD won 29.2% of the vote, a slightly higher share than in 2019, and received 77 seats, two less than the previous election.
-The PSD was surpassed by the PS in districts like Leiria and Viseu, and lost Bragança district by only 15 votes to the PS.
+The PSD won 29 percent of the vote, a slightly higher share than in 2019, and received 77 seats, two less than the previous election.
+The PSD was surpassed by the PS in their strongholds, such as Leiria and Viseu, and lost Bragança by only 15 votes to the PS.
 In the aftermath of the election, party leader Rui Rio announced he would resign from the leadership.

-CHEGA finished in third place, winning 12 seats and 7.3% of the vote.
-The Liberal Initiative (IL) finished in fourth place, winning 8 seats and 4.9% of the vote.
+CHEGA finished in third place, winning 12 seats and 7.2 percent of the vote.
+The Liberal Initiative (IL) finished in fourth place, winning 8 seats and 4.9 percent of the vote.
 Both parties experienced a surge of voters and made gains in this election.
-CHEGA leader André Ventura celebrated a "great night", though the party received more than 100,000 less votes than Ventura had received in the previous year's presidential election, an election in which turnout was lower.
+CHEGA leader André Ventura celebrated a "great night", though the party received more than 100,000 fewer votes than Ventura had received in the previous year's presidential election, an election in which turnout was lower.
 He blamed the PS majority on PSD leader Rio for not forming an alliance between the two right-wing parties and stated "From now on there won't be a soft opposition.
 We will assume the role of being the real opposition to the Socialists and restore dignity to this country."
 IL leader João Cotrim de Figueiredo also celebrated sufficient gains to form a parliamentary group, and said that his party would be a "firm opposition to socialism".